+direction

-- direction
++ direction

-+ direction Base exposure Bracket shooting allows you to shoot several images, each with different degrees of exposure.
-This camera is equipped with an auto bracket function.
-Specify the value of deviation (steps) from the base exposure, and the camera shoots while automatically shifting the exposure.
-You can choose an image that has the brightness you like after shooting is finished.
+Bracket shooting allows you to shoot several images, each with different degrees of exposure.
+Specify the value of deviation (steps) from the base exposure, and the camera shoots three images while automatically shifting the exposure.
+Press and hold the shutter button until the shooting stops.
 When the flash is fired, flash bracket shooting is used to shift the amount of flash light.
 To shoot, press the shutter button shot by shot.

-1 $(3)/\square$ on the control button \rightarrow ERM C (Bracket: Cont.) \rightarrow Select the desired bracket step
+1 ⊗/ □ button → ⊡ c (Bracket: Cont.) → Select the desired bracket step